Blueprint Digital NHS WalesMethodologyApplying This To DHCW

 The Evidence Aggregation

-Some edge types carry quantitative weight:
+Some patterns carry quantitative weight:

 These counts are the bridge between the discipline (which predicts that captured governance produces certain edge-types) and the evidence (which shows the predicted edge-types appearing at scale).
 They are not the only evidence — much of the diagnosis rests on qualitative passages, named quotes, and structural observations — but they are the part that quantifies what the qualitative narrative describes.